 One of the most exciting aspects of a student’s senior year of high school is choosing where to go to college.
-But with so many options, it can feel daunting to find a school that is perfect for you and fits your individual needs as a student.
-On top of that, the admission process for many of these schools can be time-consuming and confusing, especially if you’re applying to multiple colleges and universities.
-In order to help you get ahead of the curve and gain an understanding of the admission process at Concordia, here is a brief rundown of the process so that you know what to expect.
+But with so many options, it may feel daunting to find a school that is perfect for you and fits your individual needs as a student.
+On top of that, the admission process for many of these schools can be time-consuming and confusing — especially if you’re applying to multiple colleges and universities.
+To help you get ahead of the curve and gain an understanding of the admission process at Concordia, here is an overview so you know what to expect.

-The admission process begins once a completed application is submitted.
-This includes the application for admission, transcript, and any important test scores like your ACT or SAT.
-The goal of this stage is for Concordia to get an understanding of who you are before any decisions are made, so students are encouraged to list the things they’re involved in.
-This ranges from accomplishments and awards to work and volunteer experience, church involvement, and extracurricular activities such as athletics, student government, music, theatre, speech
+The admission process begins once a complete application file is submitted.
+This includes the application for admission and your transcript.
+Your application gives Concordia an understanding of who you are before any decisions are made, so students are encouraged to list the activities they’re involved in.
+This ranges from accomplishments and awards to work and volunteer experience, church involvement, and extracurricular activities such as athletics, student government, music, theatre, and speech.

 Once Concordia receives a completed application file, the Admission Office begins reviewing application materials.
-This process usually begins around mid-September and continues throughout the rest of the academic year on a daily basis.
-At this time, admission reps are continually communicating with students regarding their application status, additional requested documents, and any information that may be missing.
-Once everything is in order, you can expect to be notified about your acceptance status quickly.
+This process usually begins around mid-September and continues throughout the academic year.
+During this time, admission reps are continually communicating with students regarding their application status, additional requested documents, and any information that may be missing.
+Once everything is in order, you can expect to be notified about your acceptance status within 10 days.

-What are the steps that are taken after a student is accepted?
+What are the steps after a student is accepted?

-After a student has been accepted, the next steps are to:
+After a student has been accepted, next steps include:

 - Meet with faculty (virtually or in person) in the academic program that interests you most.
 Faculty are a big reason why our students decide to attend (and continue) at Concordia.
 Your admission rep can set up a faculty appointment for you.

-- As we get toward spring, students then start to send in their deposit, complete housing applications and roommate surveys, attend Cobber Countdown, register for their First-Year Seminar, and complete the remaining steps toward becoming a Cobber.
+- As we move toward spring, students send their enrollment deposit, complete housing applications and roommate surveys, register for their First-Year Seminar, and complete the remaining steps toward becoming a Cobber.

 Are there any essays that students need to write to apply and get accepted?

-Every student who is admitted to Concordia is provided an automatic academic Excellence Scholarship.
+Every student who is admitted to Concordia is provided with an automatic Excellence Scholarship.
 Students just need to apply for admission and be accepted to qualify and receive these scholarships, which are renewable annually for up to four years.
 Separate applications (and possibly on-campus interviews) are required for our various talent scholarships and the Presidential Scholarship.

-If you have any additional questions about the application process, your acceptance status or Concordia in general, your admission representative is always just a phone call, email or text message away.
+If you have additional questions about the application process, your acceptance status, or Concordia in general, your admission representative is always just a phone call, email, or text message away.